-5John Locke, Two Treatises of Government (1690-1714) II.ii.6.
+5 John Locke, Two Treatises of Government (1690-1714) II.ii.6.

+January 23 Natural Law - 1.
+God created people and therefore owns them. - No one has a right to damage another person's property against that person's will. - 3.
+We can know how God wills for us to use his property by observing the faculties he gave us. - 4.
+Human beings have "like Faculties," so we can tell that God wills that we treat one another as equals. - 5.
+Therefore, all human beings have equal rights against being harmed.
 6 Hume In every system of morality which I have hitherto met with, I have always remarked, that the author proceeds for some time in the ordinary way of reasoning, and establishes the being of a God, or makes observations concerning human affairs; when of a sudden I am surprized to find, that instead of the usual copulations of propositions, is, and is not, I meet with no proposition that is not connected with an ought, or an ought not.
 This change is imperceptible; but is, however, of the last consequence.
-For as this ought, or ought not, expresses some new relation or affirmation, it is necessary that it should be observed and explained; and at the same time that a reason should be given, for what seems altogether inconceivable, how this new relation can be a deduction from others, which are entirely different from it.6 7 Fuller ... the attempt to create and maintain a system of legal rules may miscarry in at least eight ways A total failure in any one of these eight directions does not simply result in a bad system of law, it results in something that is not properly called a legal system at all Certainly there can be no rational ground for asserting that a man can have a moral obligation to obey a legal rule that does not exist, or is kept secret from him, or that came into existence only after he had acted, or was unintelligible, or was contradicted by another rule of the same system, or commanded the impossible, or changed every minute. ... there is a kind of reciprocity between government and the citizen ...
+For as this ought, or ought not, expresses some new relation or affirmation, it is necessary that it should be observed and explained; and at the same time that a reason should be given, for what seems altogether inconceivable, how this new relation can be a deduction from others, which are entirely different from it.6 7 Fuller ... the attempt to create and maintain a system of legal rules may miscarry in at least eight ways A total failure in any one of these eight directions does not simply result in a bad system of law, it results in something that is not properly called a legal system at all Certainly there can be no rational 6 David Hume A Treatise of Human Nature, III.i.1.

+ground for asserting that a man can have a moral obligation to obey a legal rule that does not exist, or is kept secret from him, or that came into existence only after he had acted, or was unintelligible, or was contradicted by another rule of the same system, or commanded the impossible, or changed every minute. ... there is a kind of reciprocity between government and the citizen ...
 Government says to the citizen, in effect, "These are the rules we expect you to follow.
 If you follow them, you have our assurance that they are the rules that will be applied to your conduct".
-When this bond of reciprocity is finally and completely ruptured by government, nothing is left on which to ground the citizen's duty to observe the rules.7 6David Hume A Treatise of Human Nature (1739-40) III.i.1.

-7Lon L. Fuller, "Eight Ways to Fail to Make Law," in Philosophy of Law, edited by Feinberg and Coleman, 7th edition (2004), p.
-22.
+When this bond of reciprocity is finally and completely ruptured by government, nothing is left on which to ground the citizen's duty to observe the rules.7 7 Lon L. Fuller, "Eight Ways to Fail to Make Law," in Philosophy of Law, edited by Feinberg and Coleman, 8th edition (2008), p.
+16.